List on Bids44 →

 ServiceCostTradeoff

-Charging Port Repair₹1,000 – ₹2,500May use lower quality components, potential for future reliability issues.
+Charging Port Repair₹1,000 – ₹2,500May use lower quality parts, potential for intermittent issues, no warranty.

 Known Issues — Reported by Real OnePlus 11R Owners